-A key element of this relationship is called attachment, the extent to which a child feels they can receive comfort and safety from their parent or caregiver.
+The extent to which a child feels they can receive comfort and safety from their parent or caregiver, often called attachment, is key to healthy emotional development.
 Children with secure attachments to their parents or caregivers tend to have greater emotional self-regulation as adults and develop greater resilience to life events.

 The stresses on parents are numerous, and the greater the number and duration of stress factors, the less able parents are to deliver positive parenting for their children.